#{ServerName}

 Hay-on-Wye guide - Brecon Beacons

-With two long-distance walking routes that pass through Hay-on-Wye and the peaks of the Black Mountains just a few miles away, you’ll find plenty of walking options on your visit to this Brecon Beacons town:
+With two long-distance walking routes that pass through Hay-on-Wye and the peaks of the Black Mountains just a few miles away, you’ll find plenty of walking options on your visit to the town town:

 Bailey Walk